 - Blisters on skin

-Q. How long does a laser hair removal treatment take?
+Q. How long will a chemical peel treatment take?